 Washington, DC 20202-4604

-The Office of the Registrar will not release class schedules or locations for any student.
+The Registrar & Records Office will not release class schedules or locations for any student.
 In the event that a student needs to be contacted, a message will be delivered to the student.
 However, this will only be done in emergency situations where the health and/or safety of an individual are of concern.
 It is the responsibility of all students to make available their whereabouts to parents, children, spouses or anyone else they deem appropriate.

 When talking to students about their records, LCSC staff must make a reasonable attempt to verify that students are who they claim to be.
 This applies to in-person, phone and e-mail exchanges.
 An exception exists for inquiries received from an LCSC e-mail account.

-The Office of the Registrar is the primary contact for all student information inquiries.
+The Registrar & Records Office is the primary contact for all student information inquiries.

 U.S. Department of Education FERPA site